oroinc/documentation/user_guide/channel_guide1.rst

 the Fun4Kids offices, that can create a Lead and either assign it to a customer instance already present in the system or create a new customer instance and assign it to the Fun4Kids account.

-In other words, they get a 360 degrees dynamically updated aggregated profile of activities and interactions with a specific business, person or group of people that can be drilled down and used to generate reports.
+In other words, they now have a 360 degrees dynamically updated aggregated profile of activities and interactions with a specific business, person or group of people that can be drilled down and used to generate reports.